brendanjohnharris/Dewdrop.jl/docs/src/reference.md

 ## Differentiable backend

-The surrogate-gradient backend; see [differentiable simulation & training](guide/training.md).
+The surrogate-gradient backend for automatic differentiation through a CPU run.

 ```@docs
 Differentiable